Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 - Zabbix management can be done through APIs.

-- You can create new applications to work in Zabbix.
+- Create new applications to work in Zabbix.

 Supported platforms